 - 2 seconds to lift the weight (the shortening or concentric phase)

 - 1 second to pause at the top

 By reducing your repetition speed and using a slower tempo, the muscle is under strain for a longer period of time.

 Rather than power through six reps in 20 seconds, for example, you slow them down so that a set lasts somewhere between 50 and 60 seconds.
 This will make your muscles grow more quickly than they otherwise would do.

 In reality, a TUT training program that involves a slower repetition speed won’t automatically make your muscles grow faster than normal.
 In some cases, your results may end up getting worse rather than better.

 The standard advice is that to maximize strength gains, the ideal time under tension is about 20 seconds or less; to build muscle, it’s at least 40 seconds; and for muscle endurance, it’s at least 70 seconds.

 In truth, your muscles can be made to grow with heavy sets lasting less than 20 seconds or lighter sets lasting 60 seconds or more, just as long as you do enough sets and push yourself hard in each one.

 In one trial, researchers got a group of guys to train their legs on the leg extension machine three times a week for 10 weeks .

 In the first group, the time under tension for each set was 30-48 seconds.
-Group two, on the other hand, took between 90 and 120 seconds to perform each set.
+Group two, on the other hand, took a longer period of time( 90- 120 seconds) to perform each set.